ebisinteidennis/pyapi/README.md

 after installations of dependencies clone the entire repo to your local computer. run the project with python manage.py
 Copy the local host URL and paste in browser: http://127.0.0.1:8000/

+#Current Bug: Internal server error:
+# The location of the error: models.py and the sqlite3 database